 Coding games in Scratch is one of the easiest ways to jump into making your own games.
 The simple drag and drop interface, combined with the power of real code means that even beginners can build something really cool.
 Scratch is an amazing resource for learning to code and is easy for kids as young as 8 years old.

-If you’d like a little help getting to the next level, CodeWizardsHQ can help with that.
-We have live coding classes for kids in elementary school with teachers that will walk beside you to take you from a Scratch newb to a coding wizard.
+If you’d like a little help getting to the next level, CodeWizardsHQ coding classes for kids can help with that.
+We have live Scratch coding classes with teachers that will walk beside you to take you from a Scratch newb to a coding wizard.

 Start building your game and share your project with us!
 If you get stuck, post a message in our Facebook group to get insightful tips from our instructors.